I look back at what I learned, one lesson for each year I have spent in the journey.

 Life is what happens to you when you plan other things: I wanted to be an expert in robotics engineering but I got an opportunity to work in health-care informatics; I went to the US thinking, as like so many other Indian guys, that I will have a green card, marry an American and be a faithful Indian in filling the earth with kids but I got transferred to Belgium; as I was in the midst of setting up a company in Belgium, events beyond my control, forced me to come back to India; while I refused to come to Delhi in my previous job (as an employee) because of politics in that unit and Delhi’s weather, I got an opportunity to be an advisor to Government of India and I’m in Delhi for past two and half years.
 This has become a pattern.

-Make the best of what happens to you : Despite the unexpected and many times unpleasant turn of events, I have learnt to live ‘here and now’.
+Make the best of what happens to you : Despite the unexpected and many times unpleasant turn of events, I have learned to live ‘here and now’.
 It wasn’t easy and I still struggle when life leads me through a surprise turn.
 This doesn’t mean taking heaps of rubbish, though.

 Common-sense is nonsense : By commonsense, earth is flat and sun moves around the earth.
 So are, MBAs are smart, beautiful people are happy, rich people have an easy life and you need to pass out from top institutions to be successful.
 I have witnessed all of these to be utter non-sense.
 If you don’t question what the crowd believes, you can never be ahead of that crowd.